gravestench/dark-magic/README.md

 a collection of services.
 Each service will have a README.md declared in their corresponding directories.

-* `Character Generator` - uses the record manager to create character instances
 * `Config File` - manages config files in a root diectory. almost all other services will use this to read and write their config to disk.
-* `Item Generator` - generates items using the record manager
 * `Asset Loader` - a composite loader, combines all of the other loaders, exports stuff to lua, and provides debug web routes
 * `DC6 Loader` - loads DC6 image files using the mpq loader
 * `DCC Loader` - loads DCC image files using the mpq loader